Kanato Le: 2025

 For 2025, Le signed with ART Grand Prix to compete in the 2025 Formula Regional Middle East Championship and the Formula Regional European Championship with them alongside Evan Giltaire and Taito Kato.
 In the Middle East, he took his first win in Formula Regional during the second race of the opening round.
 He did not finish on the podium again, but consistent points finishes saw him finish eighth overall.

 In the European season, after failing to score in the opening round, Le took a best finish of fourth in race two at Spa.

+2026

+In the winter, Le competed in the Formula Regional Oceania Trophy with Hitech.

 Macau Grand Prix

 Le took part in the 2024 Macau Grand Prix with ART Grand Prix.
 He did not finish the race due to an accident on lap 1.